ibm-cloud-docs/mqcloud/mqoc_connect_app_ssl.md

         cf.setStringProperty(WMQConstants.WMQ_CHANNEL, "CLOUD.APP.SVRCONN");
         cf.setIntProperty(WMQConstants.WMQ_CONNECTION_MODE, WMQConstants.WMQ_CM_CLIENT);
         ```
-        - The property keyStore should be the full path to the keystore which you created in [Enabling TLS security for MQ channels in MQ on Cloud](/docs/services/mqcloud?topic=mqcloud-mqoc_configure_chl_ssl#mqoc_chl_ssl_keystore)
+        - The property keyStore should be the full path to the keystore which you created in [Enabling TLS security for MQ channels in {{site.data.keyword.mq_short}}](/docs/services/mqcloud?topic=mqcloud-mqoc_configure_chl_ssl#mqoc_chl_ssl_keystore)
         - The cipher specification at the client end could be any TLS 1.2 specification, but it is recommended that you set this to **ANY_TLS12_OR_HIGHER**.
-    4. Find the values for hostname, port, and queue manager properties gathered from MQ on Cloud queue manager details and set them in the JMS program as shown below:
+    4. Find the values for hostname, port, and queue manager properties gathered from {{site.data.keyword.mq_short}} queue manager details and set them in the JMS program as shown below:
         ```java
         cf.setStringProperty(WMQConstants.WMQ_HOST_NAME, "Your_Queue_Manager_Host_Name_From_CCDT");
         cf.setIntProperty(WMQConstants.WMQ_PORT, "10305");